The Talented Mr. Ripley (film)

-The Talented Mr. Ripley is a 1999 American psychological thriller film written and directed by Anthony Minghella, and based on Patricia Highsmith's 1955 novel of the same name.
-It stars Matt Damon as Tom Ripley, with Jude Law, Gwyneth Paltrow, Cate Blanchett and Philip Seymour Hoffman in supporting roles.
-The film was a critical and commercial success, grossing $128 million worldwide.
+The Talented Mr. Ripley is a 1999 American psychological thriller film written and directed by Anthony Minghella, and based on Patricia Highsmith's 1955 novel of the same title.
+Set in the 1950s, it stars Matt Damon as Tom Ripley, a con artist who is sent from New York City to Italy to convince Dickie Greenleaf (played by Jude Law), a rich and spoiled playboy, to return home.
+However, Dickie is not easily swayed, and Ripley becomes dangerously attached to him and his lifestyle.
+Gwyneth Paltrow, Cate Blanchett, and Philip Seymour Hoffman also appear in supporting roles.

+The film was a critical and commercial success, grossing $128.8 million worldwide.
 It received five Academy Award nominations, including Best Adapted Screenplay and Best Supporting Actor for Law.